noahlearner/semrushapitutorial/README.md

     Step 6B.
 Copy the value from the Project Info section.

     Step 6C.
-Paste the value into theo ProjectId variable in the CONFIG SECTION below.
+Paste the value into theo ProjectId variable in the CONFIG SECTION.
 ## Step 7.
 Create a Google BigQuery Dataset.
 Directions are here: https://cloud.google.com/bigquery/docs/datasets#create-dataset

     Step 7A.
-Copy the name and paste it into the dataset variable in the CONFIG SECTION below.
+Copy the name and paste it into the dataset variable in the CONFIG SECTION.
 ## Step 8.
 Create a Google Service account.
 Directions on how to do that are here: https://cloud.google.com/iam/docs/creating-managing-service-accounts